Cryptocurrencies have been creeping into the mainstream.

 Aaand a third reason: the pandemic gave people the time, boredom, and stimulus money to play.
 Plus, in uncertain times, people tend to look for new ways to invest and store their money.
 Gold is often the go-to alternative for investors seeking safety because it's not vulnerable to inflation like the US dollar.
 Since crypto is similar in that way, some investors think it could be a new safe haven.

 Oh, yeah.
 There's that.
 The energy needed to encrypt and verify blockchain transactions = a major carbon footprint.
 One study estimated that Bitcoin consumes about as much energy as small countries like Malaysia or Sweden.
-Psst...this issue is why Musk says Tesla will no longer accept Bitcoin.
+Psst...this issue is why Musk has gone back and forth on whether or not Tesla will accept Bitcoin.

 Still, fans of crypto say it solves some limitations of physical money, offering more security and faster and cheaper transactions.
 Plus, it could help "unbanked" people access alternative forms of money.
 That could play a huge role in financial inclusion at home and internationally.
 See: El Salvador becoming the first country to adopt Bitcoin as legal tender.